-We have pursued, and will continue to pursue, as a growth strategy the expansion of our media business through selective acquisitions and affiliations, primarily in the largest U.S. Hispanic markets, such as our exchange of radio stations for television stations in Puerto Rico in early 2016.
-We cannot assure you that our growth strategy will be successful, particularly given that the occurrence of the Voting Rights Triggering Event currently precludes us from incurring additional indebtedness.
+We have pursued, and will continue to pursue subject to having sufficient cash consistent with our recapitalization plan, as a growth strategy the expansion of our media business through selective acquisitions and affiliations, primarily in the largest U.S. Hispanic markets, such as our exchange of radio stations for television stations in Puerto Rico in early 2016.
+We cannot assure you that our growth strategy will be successful.
 Our growth strategy is subject to a number of risks, including, but not limited to:

-- the limits on our ability to acquire additional stations due to our substantial level of debt and our current inability to incur additional indebtedness resulting from the occurrence of the Voting Rights Triggering Event; - the need to raise additional financing, which is currently precluded by the occurrence of the Voting Rights Triggering Event; - our stock price and market conditions in the financial markets; - the need for required regulatory approvals, including FCC and antitrust approvals; - the challenges of managing any rapid growth; - the difficulties of programming newly acquired stations to attract listenership or viewership; and - general economic conditions affecting the media industry.
+- the limits on our ability to acquire additional stations due to our current inability to incur additional indebtedness (including to refinance our Notes) resulting from the occurrence of the Voting Rights Triggering Event and our not repaying the Notes at their maturity which resulted in an event of default under the Indenture; - the need to raise additional financing, which is currently precluded by the occurrence of the Voting Rights Triggering Event; - our stock price and market conditions in the financial markets; - the need for required regulatory approvals, including FCC and antitrust approvals; - the challenges of managing any rapid growth; - the difficulties of programming newly acquired stations to attract listenership or viewership; and - general economic conditions affecting the media industry.

-Additionally, our competitors, who may not be subject to such financial restrictions and who may have greater resources than we do or existing business in certain markets, may have an advantage over us in pursuing and completing strategic acquisitions that we target.
+Additionally, our competitors, who are not subject to such financial restrictions and who have greater resources than we do or existing business in certain markets, have an advantage over us in pursuing and completing strategic acquisitions that we target.